trilobiet/oapenmemotaskrunner/README.md

 This package runs as a service.
 It must be listening continuously for run-requests from the Task Manager.
 Therefore running as a cron job is not advised.

+- Create an installation directory under the user's (`oapen`) home directory;
-- Copy `taskrunner-x.y.z.jar` to the user's (`oapen`) home directory;
+- Copy `taskrunner-x.y.z.jar` to the installation directory;
+- Copy `src/main/resources/application.properties.tpl` to the installation directory and rename to `application.properties`;
+- Edit `application.properties` (see above 'Configuration');
 - Create a symlink `ln -s taskrunner-x.y.z.jar taskrunner.jar`;
 - In `/etc/systemd/system` create a file named `oapen-memo-taskrunner.service` with the content copied from [Readme-memotaskrunner-service.txt](./Readme-memotaskrunner-service.txt);
 - Furthermore, Docker must be installed (version >= 24.0.7) along with the Python image (see instructions below).

 ### Java memory settings

 Make sure large exports do not freeze the task runner.
 Sometimes large reports can use up to several hundreds of MB's.
 Depending on the amount of available system memory start the service with suitable settings for `Xms` and `Xmx`.
-In [Readme-memotaskrunner-service.txt](./Readme-memotaskrunner-service.txt) add the memory settings to the `java` command in `ExecStart`:
+Include a file `taskrunner.conf` next to `taskrunner.jar` with the following content:

+    JAVA_OPTS="-Xms1G -Xmx2G"

+Do **not** call the jar from Java in the service descriptor, because calling the jar from Java ignores any external `application.properties` (you would have to include its path as an argument).
+So call as:

+	ExecStart=/home/oapen/oapenmemo/taskrunner/taskrunner.jar

+Or (not tested):

+	ExecStart=java -Xms1G -Xmx2G –DApp.config.file=/home/oapen/oapenmemo/taskrunner/application.properties -jar /home/oapen/oapenmemo/taskrunner/taskrunner.jar

+But NOT as:

     ExecStart=java -Xms1G -Xmx2G -jar /home/oapen/oapenmemo/taskrunner.jar